RedTurtle/redturtle.prenotazioni/README.rst

 - **start** a start date.
 If not given, the start will be today.
 - **end** an end date.
 If not given, the end will be the last day of current month.
+- **unlimited_end** a boolean flag that removes the end limit.
+Available to the "Bookings Manager" role.

 Example::